Taxation in Pakistan: The Income Tax Act of 1922

 The Income Tax Act of 1922 was prevalent during the British Raj and was inherited by both the governments of India and Pakistan upon independence and partition in 1947.
-This act initially formed the basis of both countries' Income Tax codes.
+This act initially formed the basis of both countries' income tax codes.

-The Income Tax Ordinance (1979)
+The Income Tax Ordinance, 1979

-The Income Tax Ordinance was the first law on Income Tax which was promulgated in Pakistan from 28 June 1979 by the Government of Pakistan.
+The Income Tax Ordinance was the first law on income tax which was promulgated in Pakistan from 28 June 1979 by the Government of Pakistan.

 The Income Tax Ordinance, 2001

 To update the tax laws and bring the country's tax laws into line with international standards, the Income Tax Ordinance 2001 was promulgated on 13 September 2001.
 It became effective from 1 July 2002.
+Following the recent budget, the Income Tax Ordinance as amended up to June 30, 2024, and the updated Finance Act 2024 are now available.